nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 Wanting to [create a RelationshipAttribute]({% link _docs_use-cases/use-case-consumption-create-and-share-a-relationshipattribute.md %}) always involves sharing it directly with a peer.
 To this end, a Request containing a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) with the RelationshipAttribute will be created and will be sent to the peer.
 Only if the peer accepts this Request will a LocalAttribute with the RelationshipAttribute as `content` be created at their side and after you receive their Response, at your side, too.
-Hence, you and your peer will always have an identical shared RelationshipAttribute, only differing in the LocalAttribute's `shareInfo.peer` property.
+Hence, you and your peer will always have an identical shared RelationshipAttribute, only differing in the LocalAttribute's `peer` property.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/11244175-05b4-4225-b08f-7da48aa21e2f" id="gw0-8Yqzp0IL"></iframe></div>